Website Development for Small Business: The Complete 2026 Guide

 - You have time to invest in learning and building, typically 20 to 40 hours for a decent result

-- You are willing to accept a template-based design that may look similar to other websites
+- You are fine with a template-based design that may look similar to other websites

 When to Hire a Professional